Kintara Therapeutics Stock Set to Reverse Split on Monday, November 14th (NASDAQ:KTRA)

-Shares of Kintara Therapeutics, Inc. (NASDAQ:KTRA – Get Rating) are scheduled to reverse split before the market opens on Monday, November 14th.
+Shares of Kintara Therapeutics, Inc. (NASDAQ:KTRA – Get Rating) are set to reverse split on the morning of Monday, November 14th.
 The 1-50 reverse split was announced on Monday, November 14th.
 The number of shares owned by shareholders will be adjusted after the closing bell on Monday, November 14th.

-Kintara Therapeutics (NASDAQ:KTRA – Get Rating) last issued its earnings results on Tuesday, September 27th.
+Kintara Therapeutics (NASDAQ:KTRA – Get Rating) last released its quarterly earnings results on Tuesday, September 27th.
 The company reported ($0.07) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.04).
-As a group, analysts predict that Kintara Therapeutics will post 0.01 EPS for the current fiscal year.
+Analysts predict that Kintara Therapeutics will post 0.01 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of KTRA.
-Nantahala Capital Management LLC grew its holdings in Kintara Therapeutics by 411.7% during the 3rd quarter.
-Nantahala Capital Management LLC now owns 594,813 shares of the company’s stock valued at $64,000 after buying an additional 478,579 shares during the last quarter.
-Advisor Group Holdings Inc. grew its holdings in Kintara Therapeutics by 182.7% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 73,367 shares of the company’s stock valued at $130,000 after buying an additional 47,415 shares during the last quarter.
-Finally, Renaissance Technologies LLC grew its holdings in Kintara Therapeutics by 1,210.7% during the 2nd quarter.
-Renaissance Technologies LLC now owns 722,400 shares of the company’s stock valued at $201,000 after buying an additional 667,284 shares during the last quarter.
-Institutional investors and hedge funds own 11.07% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Advisor Group Holdings Inc. grew its stake in shares of Kintara Therapeutics by 182.7% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 73,367 shares of the company’s stock valued at $130,000 after acquiring an additional 47,415 shares during the period.
+Nantahala Capital Management LLC boosted its stake in Kintara Therapeutics by 411.7% in the 3rd quarter.
+Nantahala Capital Management LLC now owns 594,813 shares of the company’s stock worth $64,000 after purchasing an additional 478,579 shares during the period.
+Finally, Renaissance Technologies LLC boosted its stake in Kintara Therapeutics by 1,210.7% in the 2nd quarter.
+Renaissance Technologies LLC now owns 722,400 shares of the company’s stock worth $201,000 after purchasing an additional 667,284 shares during the period.
+11.07% of the stock is currently owned by institutional investors.

 About Kintara Therapeutics